 Applies to: Scarlett 18i20 3rd Gen

-The sample rate of Scarlett interfaces can be changed from within your D.A.W, from Focusrite Control or, if running a Mac system, from Audio MIDI Setup.
-However, the sample rate for the Scarlett 18i20 3rd Gen can only be changed from Focusrite Control or Audio MIDI Setup - not your D.A.W.
+For all Scarlett 3rd Gen interfaces, apart from the 18i20, the sample can be changed in your recording software (DAW), in Focusrite Control or, from Audio MIDI Setup.
+The sample rate for the Scarlett 18i20 3rd Gen can only be changed from Focusrite Control or Audio MIDI Setup - not your DAW.

 The reason for this is as follows;

 The Scarlett interfaces are class compliant and use Apple’s Core Audio USB driver which is built into the operating system.
-When switching between different sample rate bands (I.e 44.1/48Khz, 88.2/96kHz and 176.4/192kHz), the number of channels that the Scarlett 18i20 3rd Gen presents to the operating system changes due to it's extensive channel count.
-(4x channels of ADAT are lost at 88.2/96kHz and all ADAT channels are disabled at 176.4/192kHz).
+When switching between different sample rate bands (i.e 44.1/48Khz, 88.2/96kHz and 176.4/192kHz), the number of channels that the Scarlett 18i20 3rd Gen presents to the operating system changes due to it's extensive channel count.
+For example, 4x channels of ADAT are lost at 88.2/96kHz and all ADAT channels are disabled at 176.4/192kHz.

-We implement a mechanism in our firmware to tell Core Audio that the channel count has changed when this occurs.
-We have to do do this otherwise Core Audio will still think that there are, for example, 20 outputs available when the device is set to 88.2/96kHz at which point audio won’t play back at all.
+Our firmware tells Core Audio that the channel count has changed when this occurs.
+We have to do this otherwise Core Audio will still think that there are, for example, 20 outputs available when the device is set to 88.2/96kHz, at which point audio won’t play back at all.

-Due to a change in Core Audio in macOS 10.13 and above, the mechanism for changing sample rate correctly between bands is now slightly different to before.
-We’ve had to make a change to Focusrite Control to facilitate this and whilst some D.A.W manufacturers have also implemented the change, many have not.
-This is the reason why the sample rate cannot be changed from within most D.A.Ws with the Scarlett 18i20 3rd Gen.
+Due to a change in Core Audio in macOS 10.13 and above, the way it changes sample rate correctly between bands is now slightly different to before.
+We’ve had to make a change to Focusrite Control to facilitate this and whilst some DAW manufacturers have also added the change, many have not.
+This is the reason why the sample rate cannot be changed from within most DAWs with the Scarlett 18i20 3rd Gen.